 Option 1 — Use the link in your email.
 This is honestly the fastest route.
 When PerfectGift sends the eGift card to your inbox, there's usually a "Check Balance" link or button right in the email body.
 Clicking it takes you directly to a page where your card details might already be pre-filled, or at minimum, you're one step away from seeing your current balance.
 I've found this works great when the email is fresh — as in, you just received it or you've used the card once or twice recently.

 Option 2 — Go directly to myperfectgift.ca.
 This is the method I use most often now, especially if I've lost track of the original email or the link seems to have gone stale.
-Head to the site, find the balance check section, and enter your 16-digit card number along with the 3-digit CVV from the back of the card image.
+Head to the site and enter your 16-digit card number along with the 3-digit CVV from the back of the card image.
 Hit submit, and you'll see your remaining balance right away.
-As of my last check in March 2026, this process was still working smoothly — no account creation required, just the card details.
+The balance check section is usually front and centre on the homepage — no digging through menus required.
+As of my last check in March 2026, this process was still working smoothly with no account creation required.
+One thing to watch: enter the numbers exactly as they appear, no spaces or dashes.
+The system can be picky, and I've accidentally added a space before and gotten an error that had me second-guessing myself for a solid thirty seconds.

 - Open the original email containing your PerfectGift eGift card details.